 After you’ve completed your day’s adventures, settle into Muir Hotel, Autograph Collection, a luxe waterfront lodging opened in late 2021 as part of the developing Queen’s Marque district.
 Have a drink in the speakeasy-style BKS lounge, a marble-lined enclave exclusive to hotel guests, or book the property’s private sailboat for a scenic sunset cruise.

 To support local Black-owned businesses, enjoy a casual meal at Mary’s African Cuisine, a short walk from the Muir, where you can dig into hearty plates of oxtail stew or jollof rice mounded with eggplant, tangy stewed cabbage, and black-eyed peas.
 Or try the nearby Brawta Jamaican Jerk Joint for its signature spicy chicken or pork.

-But you don’t have to leave the Muir’s grounds for a diverse culinary sampler: the hotel’s flagship restaurant, Drift, highlights food of Canada’s maritime regions with modern interpretations of traditional dishes like hodge podge (a seafood stew) served with brown bread, fish cakes, or locally caught cod and clams paired with potatoes and peas.
+But you don’t have to leave the Muir’s grounds for a diverse culinary sampler: the hotel’s flagship restaurant, Drift, highlights food of Canada’s maritime regions with modern interpretations of traditional dishes like hodge podge (normally a vegetarian stew but made here with seafood) served with brown bread, fish cakes, or locally caught cod and clams paired with potatoes and peas.
 Nearby Café Lunette offers French bistro fare, from boeuf boeuf bourguignon to halibut meunière, while pan-Latino Bar Sofia is a lively locale for tapas or a nightcap.
 The Queen’s Marque complex also includes Peace by Chocolate, a waterfront café and shop established by a chocolate-making family who came to Canada as refugees from Syria.
 The café and shop stock a variety of bars and bonbons, as well as rich drinking chocolate and ice cream.